-A significant advantage of shooting in raw is restoring tone and information to areas of an image that the camera’s JPEG engine has hidden.
+A significant advantage of shooting in raw is restoring tone and information to areas of an image hidden by the camera’s JPEG engine.

 The example below demonstrates how far Adobe Camera Raw can stretch the 12-bit raw data from the D3300.